+- 23 (a) A TEACH ((pilot)) grant application process; - 24 (b) A financial need verification process; - 25 (c) The order of priority in which the applications will be 26 approved; and - 27 (d) A process for disbursing TEACH ((pilot)) grant awards to 28 selected applicants. - (3) A student seeking a TEACH ((pilot)) grant to cover the costs of basic skills and content tests required for initial teacher certification and endorsement must submit an application to the student achievement council, following the rules developed under this - 33 section. - 34 (4) To qualify for financial assistance, an applicant must meet 35 the following criteria: - 36 (a) Be enrolled in, have applied to, or have completed a 37 professional educator standards board-approved teacher preparation

+38 program;

-- 7 (c) The order of priority in which the applications will be 8 approved; and - 9 (d) A process for disbursing TEACH ((pilot)) grant awards to 10 selected applicants. - (3) A student seeking a TEACH ((pilot)) grant to cover the costs of basic skills and content tests required for teacher certification and endorsement must submit an application to the student achievement council, following the rules developed under this section. - 15 (4) To qualify for financial assistance, an applicant must meet 16 the following criteria: - 17 (a) Be enrolled in, have applied to, or have completed a 18 professional educator standards board-approved teacher preparation 19 program; - (b) Demonstrate financial need, as defined by the office of student financial assistance and consistent with the income criteria required to receive the state need grant established in chapter 28B.92 RCW or applicable rules; - (c) Apply for a TEACH ((pilot)) grant under this section; and - (d) Register for an endorsement competency test in one or more endorsement shortage areas. - (5) Beginning September 1, ((2016)) 2017, the student achievement 27 council, in collaboration with the professional educator standards 28 29 board, shall award a TEACH ((pilot)) grant to a student who meets the qualifications listed in this section and in rules developed under 30 31 this section.
-The TEACH ((pilot)) grant award must cover the costs of basic skills and content tests required for teacher certification.
-32 The council shall prioritize TEACH ((pilot)) grant awards first to 33 applicants registered for competency tests in endorsement shortage 34 areas and second to applicants with greatest financial need.
-The 35 36 council shall scale the number of TEACH ((pilot)) grant awards to the amount of funds appropriated for this purpose.
-37 - 38 (6) The student achievement council and the professional educator 39 standards board shall include information about the TEACH ((pilot)) 40 program in materials distributed to schools and students.
+(b) Demonstrate financial need, as defined by the office of student financial assistance and consistent with the income criteria required to receive the state need grant established in chapter 28B.92 RCW or applicable rules;

+- (c) Apply for a TEACH ((pilot)) grant under this section; and - (d) Register for an endorsement competency test in one or more endorsement shortage areas, where "shortage area" has the definition in RCW 28B.102.020. - (5) Beginning ((September)) August 1, ((2016)) 2018, the student achievement council, in collaboration with the professional educator standards board, shall award a TEACH ((pilot)) grant to a student who meets the qualifications listed in this section and in rules developed under this section.
+The TEACH ((pilot)) grant award must cover the costs of basic skills and content tests required for initial teacher certification.
+The council shall prioritize TEACH ((pilot)) grant awards first to applicants registered for competency tests in endorsement shortage areas and second to applicants with greatest financial need.
+The council shall scale the number of TEACH ((pilot)) grant awards to the amount of funds appropriated for this purpose. - (6) The student achievement council and the professional educator standards board shall include information about the TEACH ((pilot)) program in materials distributed to schools and students. - (7) ((By)) Beginning December ((31, 2018)) 1, 2020, and by December 1st each even-numbered year thereafter, in compliance with RCW 43.01.036, the student achievement council, in collaboration with the professional educator standards board, shall submit a ((preliminary)) report to the appropriate committees of the legislature that details the effectiveness and costs of the ((pilot project)) program.
+The ((preliminary)) report must: - (a) Compare the numbers and demographic information of students taking and passing tests in the endorsement shortage areas before and after implementation of the ((pilot project, and)) program; - (b) Determine the amount of TEACH ((pilot)) grants ((award financial assistance)) awarded each ((pilot)) year and per student ((- - (8) By December 31, 2020, and in compliance with RCW 43.01.036, the student achievement council, in collaboration with the professional educator standards board, shall submit a final report to the appropriate committees of the legislature that details the

-- (7) By December 31, ((2018)) 2019, and in compliance with RCW 43.01.036, the student achievement council, in collaboration with the professional educator standards board, shall submit a preliminary report to the appropriate committees of the legislature that details the effectiveness and costs of the ((pilot project)) program.
-The preliminary report must (a) compare the numbers and demographic information of students taking and passing tests in the endorsement shortage areas before and after implementation of the ((pilot project)) program, and (b) determine the amount of TEACH ((pilot)) grant award financial assistance awarded each ((pilot)) year and per student. - (8) By December 31, ((2020)) 2021, and in compliance with RCW 43.01.036, the student achievement council, in collaboration with the professional educator standards board, shall submit a final report to the appropriate committees of the legislature that details the effectiveness and costs of the ((pilot project)) program.
-In addition to updating the preliminary report, the final report must (a) compare the numbers and demographic information of students obtaining teaching certificates with endorsement competencies in the endorsement shortage areas before and after implementation of the ((pilot project)) program, and (b) recommend whether the ((pilot project)) program should be modified, continued, and expanded. - ((9) This section expires July 1, 2021.)
+- effectiveness and costs of the pilot project.
+In addition to updating the preliminary report, the final report must (a)); - (c) Compare the numbers and demographic information of students obtaining teaching certificates with endorsement competencies in the endorsement shortage areas before and after implementation of the ((pilot project,)) program; and - 7 (((b))) (d) Recommend whether the ((pilot project)) program 8 should be modified, continued, and expanded. - 9 (((9) This section expires July 1, 2021.))